 To get this setup working, we need affiliate networks.
 Let’s have a look:

 3: The network

-Affiliate networks are the “match-makers”.
-They pair merchants with affiliates, acting as an intermediary.
+Affiliate networks are the “match-makers” in the affiliate marketing system.
+They pair merchants with affiliates and act as an intermediary.

 Networks manage the technical part of merchants’ affiliate programs.
 They track purchases and make sure commissions are paid out correctly.